Search

 Effective communication of healthcare information can empower patients and their family members to participate as full partners in their care, and is demonstrated to improve adherence to treatment and self-management.

-Transitions of care from one healthcare setting to another are critical times for patients and families.
+Care transitions from one healthcare setting to another are critical times for patients and families.

 Why is Communication Important in Health and Social Care?

-SDOH and health literacy are well-documented issues that can affect recovery following an inpatient stay.
 Furthermore, changes in reimbursement have led to decreased Length of Stay (LOS), which may also impact patients’ time to digest and understand the care plan before moving to their next healthcare setting.

 Effective Communication in Discharge Planning